 If you're looking to drink a smoothie as a meal replacement, Rumsey says this peanut butter banana oatmeal recipe is a great option, as it provides protein via Greek yogurt, healthy fat from peanut butter, and both whole grains and fiber from oatmeal.

 Rumsey suggests looking for peanut butter that has only two ingredients: peanuts and salt.

 Not into smoothies per se?
-Try a smoothie bowl like this peanut butter and banana bowl, which Rumsey says provides protein via soy milk, healthy fat from peanut butter and chia seeds, and a nice dose of sweetness thanks to vanilla extract and cocoa powder.
+Try a smoothie bowl, which Rumsey says provides protein via soy milk, healthy fat from peanut butter and chia seeds, and a nice dose of sweetness thanks to vanilla extract and cocoa powder.

 Smith says that a well-rounded smoothie is composed of one fruit, a vegetable or two, one protein source, and a healthy fat like peanut butter.
 For a balanced morning smoothie, she recommends adding a healthy fat, like Justin's Honey Peanut Butter ($5) to your classic green smoothie.
 In order to do this, Smith says to follow this recipe in regard to the greens so that you get energy from B vitamins as well as magnesium.
 Then, swap out the almond butter for peanut butter to promote satiety and balance blood sugar.

 Satisfy your sweet tooth with Fahad's healthy chocolate peanut butter cup smoothie, which is composed of 3/4 cup unsweetened vanilla almond milk, one frozen ripe banana, one tablespoon cocoa powder, one tablespoon roasted creamy peanut butter, and one teaspoon Manuka Doctor Manuka Honey ($32).
 Place the ingredients in your blender, blend away, and enjoy!